 It is intended that the new divorce law will allow couples to focus on important issues such as children, property and finance.

-Conscious uncoupling focuses on finding the positive in the situation and looking forward to a brighter, happier future, where partners are no longer together but are not using their energy in hating or undermining each other.
+Conscious uncoupling processes focus on finding the positive in the situation and focus on steps to living happily, where partners are no longer together but are not using their energy in hating or undermining each other.

 As well as being healthier for the adults involved, it is undoubtedly far better for any children of a relationship to see their parents behaving amicably.

-If you would like to speak to an expert family lawyer about divorce or children matters, ring us on 0345 2413100 or email us at email@example.com.
+If you would like to speak to an expert at our family law firm Solicitors in Wokingham about divorce or children matters, ring us on 0345 2413100 or email us at email@example.com.